Tarika-2103/Healthcare_Chatbot_AI/README.md

 # Healthcare_Chatbot_AI
-# Healthcare chatbot Using machine learning and natural language prcessing

 Healthcare is very important to lead a good life.
 However, it is very difficult to obtain a consultation with a doctor for every health problem.
 The idea is to create a medical chatbot